tsaarni/reloading-keystore/docs/implementation-description.md

 ### Why hot-reloading of truststores does not work?

-Java itself does not support `TrustStores` that change content during runtime, unlike it does for `KeyStores`.
+Java itself does not support `TrustStores` that change content during runtime, unlike it does in case of `KeyStores`.
 [`TrustManagerFactory`](https://github.com/openjdk/jdk17u/blob/9c16e89d275654cee98f5374434bea2097dda91e/src/java.base/share/classes/sun/security/ssl/TrustManagerFactoryImpl.java#L77) fetches the trusted certificates from `KeyStore` at instantiation time, and therefore [`TrustManager`](https://github.com/openjdk/jdk17u/blob/9c16e89d275654cee98f5374434bea2097dda91e/src/java.base/share/classes/sun/security/ssl/X509TrustManagerImpl.java#L79) holds a copy of the trusted certificates in memory.
-It is not possible to update the trusted certificates in `TrustManager` without creating a new instance.
+There is no way to update the certificates cached by `TrustManager` without creating a new instance.

-See test case `testTrustStoreHotReload` in file [`TestReloadingKeyStoreWithTls.java`](../lib/src/test/java/fi/protonode/reloadingkeystore/TestReloadingKeyStoreWithTls.java) for an example how to implement hot-reloading of truststores.
+See test case [`TestReloadingKeyStoreWithTls.testTrustStoreHotReload()`](../lib/src/test/java/fi/protonode/reloadingkeystore/TestReloadingKeyStoreWithTls.java#:~:text=testTrustStoreHotReload) for an example how to implement hot-reloading for truststores.
 The example will replace the `TrustManager` instance in `SSLContext` when the underlying truststore file changes.
+The same approach can be used to replace the `KeyManager` instance as well.
+The difference between keystore with built-in reload support and re-initializing `SSLContext` is that in latter case each application must monitor the file changes, reload and update the `SSLContext`, while in the former case, the logic is hidden inside `KeyStore` implementation.